 In 2014, researchers developed a scoring index to help distinguish VCD from asthma.
 Researchers identified symptoms of throat tightness and dysphonia, the absence of wheezing, and the presence of odors as a symptom trigger as key features of VCD that distinguish it from asthma.
 The index showed good sensitivity (83%) and specificity (95%), and accurately diagnosed VCD in 77.8% of patients with laryngoscopy-proven VCD.[35]

-A patient with VCD shows no bronchial hyperresponsiveness on methacholine challenge unless he or she has concomitant asthma.
+A patient with VCD shows no bronchial hyperresponsiveness on methacholine challenge unless they have concomitant asthma.

 This challenge is therefore most helpful in excluding the diagnosis of asthma.
 It may also be helpful in confirming that a patient with VCD has coexisting asthma.